liyanchang/yubikey-setup/README.md

 1. Go to your [Google Sign-in & Security page](https://myaccount.google.com/security)
 2. Click `Two-step verification` and you may be prompted for your password.
 3. Click `Add Security Key` and follow the on-screen instructions.
-You may need to tap or touch your yubikey.
+You may need to tap or touch your YubiKey.

 Yubico has a [video](https://www.yubico.com/why-yubico/for-individuals/gmail-for-individuals/)